 "Tune in to your kids' signs that they are ready to nap," Shubin says.
 "Some kids sit there and stare.
 Some get fussy, and some kids cry when they are ready to nap."

-Do not ignore these cues, you and your child will be much happier when he is put down for his nap at this time.
+Do not ignore these cues, you and your child will be much happier when they are put down for their nap at this time.